-For a multi-band TAB connector, the operating band unwanted emission limits apply also in a supported operating band without any carriers transmitted, in the case where there are carriers transmitted in another operating band.
-In this case where there is no carrier transmitted in an operating band, no cumulative limits are applied in the inter-band gap between a supported downlink band with carrier(s) transmitted and a supported downlink band without any carrier transmitted and
+For a multi-band TAB connector, the operating band unwanted emission basic limits apply also in a supported operating band without any carriers transmitted, in the case where there are carriers transmitted in another operating band.
+In this case where there is no carrier transmitted in an operating band, no cumulative basic limits are applied in the inter-band gap between a supported downlink band with carrier(s) transmitted and a supported downlink band without any carrier transmitted and

-- In case the Inter RF Bandwidth gap between a supported downlink band with carrier(s) transmitted and a supported downlink band without any carrier transmitted is less than 20MHz, f_offsetmax shall be the offset to the frequency 10 MHz outside the outermost edges of the two supported downlink operating bands and the operating band unwanted emission limit of the band where there are carriers transmitted, as defined in the tables of the present subclause, shall apply across both supported downlink bands.
+- In case the Inter RF Bandwidth gap between a supported downlink band with carrier(s) transmitted and a supported downlink band without any carrier transmitted is less than 20MHz, f_offsetmax shall be the offset to the frequency 10 MHz outside the outermost edges of the two supported downlink operating bands and the operating band unwanted emission basic limit of the band where there are carriers transmitted, as defined in the tables of the present subclause, shall apply across both supported downlink bands.

-- In other cases, the operating band unwanted emission limit of the band where there are carriers transmitted, as defined in the tables of the present subclause for the largest frequency offset (fmax), shall apply from 10 MHz below the lowest frequency, up to 10 MHz above the highest frequency of the supported downlink operating band without any carrier transmitted.
+- In other cases, the operating band unwanted emission basic limit of the band where there are carriers transmitted, as defined in the tables of the present subclause for the largest frequency offset (fmax), shall apply from 10 MHz below the lowest frequency, up to 10 MHz above the highest frequency of the supported downlink operating band without any carrier transmitted.

-Inside any sub-block gap for a TAB connector operating in non-contiguous spectrum, emissions shall not exceed the cumulative sum of the basic limits specified for the adjacent sub blocks on each side of the sub block gap.
+Inside any sub-block gap for a TAB connector operating in non-contiguous spectrum, a combined basic limit shall be applied which is the cumulative sum of the basic limits specified for the adjacent sub blocks on each side of the sub block gap.
 The basic limit for each sub block is specified in Tables 6.6.5.2.2-1 to 6.6.5.2.2-4 below, where in this case:

 - f is the separation between the sub block edge frequency and the nominal -3 dB point of the measuring filter closest to the sub block edge.